-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://ohiostate.pressbooks.pub/pubhhmp6615/?p=70#oembed-1
+A YouTube element has been excluded from this version of the text.
+You can view it online here: https://ohiostate.pressbooks.pub/pubhhmp6615/?p=70

 Personal Experiences and Advice

 I think that in many ways I exhibit some principles of the Behavioral Approach, Leader-Member Exchange, and Authentic Leadership each day when leading an inpatient medical team.
 I have come by these styles both through my natural personality characteristics and observing/learning from physicians with more clinical experience.